dahak-metagenomics/dahak/docs/workflows.md

 The assembly step consists of software to determine the proper order of the reads, and assemble the genome.
-The assembly tool may use short reads (~350 or fewer reads), or it may use long reads (>1000 reads).
+The assembly tool may use short reads (~350 or fewer base pairs), or it may use long reads (>1000 base pairs).

-Reads are assembled in order into contigs (chunks of contiguous reads).
+Reads are assembled into contigs (chunks of contiguous reads).
 The contigs are themselves assembled into scaffolds that consist of several contigs.

-The Spades tool can handle short or long reads, while the Megahit tool works better for short reads.
+The SPAdes tool can handle short or long reads, while the MEGAHIT tool works better for short reads.
 Pandaseq can merge overlapping reads.
 Metaquast gives assembly statistics that can help evaluate the assembly (how long, number of fragments, number of contigs, number of scaffolds, etc.).

-Typically 30-40% of the reads can be fingerprinted by the assembler.

 **See [Assembly Workflow](#) (_in progress_) for instructions on using this workflow.**